Seahawks position overview: After improved 2020, Seattle hopes to keep defensive line intact

 Snaps played in regular season: 560.

-Contract situation: Entering third season of four-year rookie contract due to make $1.48 million in base salary in 2021.
+Contract situation: Entering third season of four-year rookie contract, due to make $1.48 million in base salary in 2021.

 Rasheem Green